makrai/notes/suppa20-slovak-summ.md

 ## 2.1.
 Neural Summarization Methods

-* extractive summarization as a sentence classification problem.
-One of the
+* extractive summarization as a sentence classification problem
   * SummaRuNNer (Nallapati+ 2017) which encoded the input document with a recurrent neural network.
 Several other approaches within this paradigm
   * Refresh that is trained to globally optimize the ROUGE scores with